biscuit-auth/website/content/docs/getting-started/policies.md

 ## Allow and deny policies

 The validation in Biscuit relies on a list of allow or deny policies, that are evaluated after all of the checks have succeeded.
-Like checks; they are queries that must find a matching set of fact to succeed.
+Like checks, they are queries that must find a matching set of fact to succeed.
 If they do not match, we try the next one.
 If they succeed, an allow policy will make the request validation succeed, while a deny policy will make it fail.
 If no policy matched, the